xythobuz/xythobuz.github.io/input/projects/openchrono.md

 <a class="anchor al2" name="links" href="#links"></a>
 ## Links

-You can find [all the source code and design files for OpenChrono](https://git.xythobuz.de/thomas/OpenChrono) on my [Gitea instance](https://git.xythobuz.de).
+You can find [all the source code and design files for OpenChrono](https://codeberg.org/xythobuz/OpenChrono) on Codeberg.
 The project is also [mirrored on GitHub](https://github.com/xythobuz/OpenChrono).

 If you decide to build it yourself I would be interested in any kind of feedback!